 - Safety of students and employees is paramount.
-Every campus should have an Emergency Operations Plan dealing with the active shooter scenario involving training of students and staff, exercises and responding to emergencies. - Participation of local law enforcement. - Local law enforcement must be alerted - Mass communication strategy should be in place text, email, social channels, other messaging.
+Every campus should have an Emergency Operations Plan dealing with the active shooter and other scenarios involving training of students and staff, exercises and responding to emergencies. - Participation of local law enforcement. - Local law enforcement must be alerted - Mass communication strategy should be in place text, email, social channels, other messaging. - Timely warning.